aggregat4/dendriform/JOURNAL.md

 Actually rendering the open and closed states is not going to be the problem, but we need to make sure that entire behaviour with adding nodes, finding ancestors, etc works correctly.

 I changed the DOM structure for nodes by wrapping the actual node content itself in a wrapper element, we may need this for some highlighting or something.
 This caused me to have to refactor some DOM utilities where we accessed the DOM directly using children properties.

+## 11.5.2018

+Changing the DOM structure in nodes broke way more things.
+I fixed a bunch of the hardcoded node children and parent access, but that uncovered even more trouble.
+Seems to be in a stable state now.